Raj3717/bert-text-classifier/README.md

-# Topic Modeling using bert-base-uncased
+# Text classification using bert-base-uncased

 # Overview
 This project utilizes the bert-base-uncased model for text classification.